imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 This command displays an editory before the merge is complete so you can give a better description of the merge.

 ---

+###`git mv`

+This command allows you to move or rename a file or directory. this command is similar to mv in bash however this change must still be commit afterward

+Simple Code Example:

+	git mv project.md git-project.md

+This command renames the file "project.md" to "git-project.md"

+Complex Code Example:

+	git mv --force project.md git-project.md

+This command renames the file "project.md" to "git-project.md" even if another file named "git-project.md" already exists.

+---